 early distributions from retirement accounts without

-being penalized if those distributions are "part of
+being penalized if those distributions are

-a series of substantially equal periodic payments"
+a series of substantially equal periodic payments

 The payments are annual